lestgabo/udemy_rails_react_angular_vue/README.md

-This is the repository of the Alpha Blog app of the Rails JavaScript Development course.
+Udemy course - Alpha Blog app of the Rails JavaScript Development course.

 - This was built using Ruby on Rails
 - for Cloud 9 IDE users, Yarn is not installed but npm is.
 So to install yarn: